 It is your responsibility to ensure that your research data is regularly backed-up and stored securely for the life of the project, and throughout the minimum retention period.
 Research funding bodies and/or collaborative groups often dictate where research data must be stored including institutional, national and international repositories.

 Whilst there are numerous free or commercial storage facilities available via the internet, UWA strongly recommends the use of data storage facilities that are provided by the University and national research organisations to ensure that your data is appropriately secured and your intellectual property is protected.
-Please contact your Faculty Librarian Team for further advice.
+Please contact the Librarian Support Team for further advice.

 UWA Institutional Research Data Store (IRDS) provides researchers with a centralised, secure and UWA-supported data storage facility in which to store electronic research data, enabling ongoing access to these valuable assets at no cost to researchers and in a broad range of file types.